-Live 95 are delighted to announce their support to a new and exciting initiative ‘Live 95 Helping Limerick Children’ to raise funds and increase awareness around Limerick City and County for three amazing charities: Children’s Grief Centre, Cliona’s and CARI Limerick.
+Live 95 are delighted to announce ‘Live 95 Helping Limerick Children 2020’ to raise funds and increase awareness around Limerick City and County for the children’s charity CARI.

 Joe Nash, Station Director of Live95, Julie White Sales and Marketing Manager at Live95 and Mary Madden of CARI, have launched this year’s Live95 Helping Limerick Children fundraising Initiative, in aid of the CARI foundation – Children At Risk in Ireland.
 With limited government funding, CARI relies on the generosity of donations to help with the continuation of their essential services, and now CARI (Charity Number 9491) needs financial support more than ever in the midst of this worldwide global Pandemic.
 COVID-19 has had a huge and devastating impact on fundraising events and activities and the charity are in dire need of funds.

 CARI was established in 1989 and is a leading voluntary organisation that has, for over 30 years, been providing child-centered therapy to children and adolescents who have been affected by child sexual abuse.
 CARI also offers support to the parents, guardians or carers of these children, as they believe working with the family is central to a child’s healing.
 Now, during this pandemic, and especially during periods of isolation, children who are vulnerable are at most risk.